jsdelivrbot/jeblad.github.io/about.md

 menu: About
 description: This is some descriptiove text about 'About'
 ---
-{% include JB/setup %}

-This is some test text..
+This is some test text.